The draft agenda for INVASIVES 2018 follows below. Please use this link to view last year's INVASIVES 2017 Forum & AGM - FULL PROGRAM.

 - Asian Carp in Canada and DFO’s Asian Carp Program; Julia Colm, Fisheries and Oceans Canada

-- Japanese Beetle’s Arrival in British Columbia; Dave Holden, Canadian Food Inspection Agency
+- Detection of Japanese Beetle in Vancouver; Dave Holden, Canadian Food Inspection Agency

 Feb 8, 2018: INVASIVES 2018 FORUM - Day Three